mareeswaran82/Data-Analysis-Portfolio/README.md

 # 📊 Data Analyst Portfolio – Mareeswaran

 Hi there! 👋 I'm Mareeswaran, a passionate and aspiring **Data Analyst** with a strong foundation in **Mathematics** (B.Sc.
 Mathematics, May 2025).
-I specialize in turning raw data into meaningful insights using tools like **Python, SQL, Excel, Power BI, Tableau**, and more.
+I specialize in turning raw data into meaningful insights using tools like **Python, SQL, Excel, Power BI**, and more.

 I enjoy solving real-world problems with data, and I’m constantly exploring new techniques to make analysis clear, visual, and impactful for business stakeholders.